 Festival Country is home to three awesome corn mazes.
 The first is at Kelsay Farms in Whiteland.
 This farm offers a complete fall experience a straw bale mountain that the kids love to climb, a corn maze, kiddie train rides, a baby barnyard, hayrides, pumpkins and a barn full of corn grain to roll around in.
 The farm is open October 1 through 31.

-Another spot for fall fun is Waterman’s Family Farm in Greenwood, where their Fall Harvest Festival is daily in October.
+Next is Waterman’s Family Farm in Greenwood, where their Fall Harvest Festival is daily in October.
 They offer hayrides, miniature train rides, farm animals, a pumpkin patch, a straw bale playground and fort, the human hamster wheel and more.

 The Jenkins Farm Market Corn Maze and Pumpkin patch in Franklin offers a pumpkin patch, corn maze, hayrides and fall market every Saturday and Sunday in October.

 I also love heading to The Apple Works in Trafalgar for fresh-off-the-tree apples, as well as apple dumplings, caramel apples, apple pie, pumpkins pie and pumpkin bread.
 This orchard is also home to concerts each weekend in September and October.
 Add in a U-pick pumpkin patch and kid’s attractions like a super slide and a bamboo maze, and it all adds up to a good time.